 The evaluation of goodwill and indefinite-lived intangible assets requires the use of estimates about future operating results to determine the estimated fair value of the reporting unit and the indefinite-lived intangible assets.
 The Company must make various assumptions and estimates in performing its impairment testing.
-The implied fair value includes estimates of future cash flows that are based on reasonable and supportable assumptions which represent the Company's best estimates of the cash flows expected to result from the use of the assets.
+The implied fair value includes estimates of future cash flows that are based on reasonable and supportable assumptions, which represent the Company's best estimates of the cash flows expected to result from the use of the assets.
 Changes in estimates, increases in the Company's cost of capital, reductions in transaction multiples, changes in operating and capital expenditure assumptions or application of alternative assumptions and definitions could produce significantly different results.
-Future cash flows are performed as the Company may have to record additional impairment charges in future accounting periods.
+Future cash flow estimates are, by their nature, subjective and actual results may differ materially from the Company's estimates.
+If the Company's ongoing estimates of future cash flows are not met, the Company may have to record additional impairment charges in future accounting periods.
 The Company's estimates of cash flows are based on the current regulatory and economic climates, as well as recent operating information and budgets.
 These estimates could be negatively impacted by changes in federal, state or local regulations, economic downturns, or other events.

 Forecasted cash flows can be significantly impacted by the local economy in which the Company's subsidiaries operate.
 For example, increases in unemployment rates can result in decreased customer visitations and/or lower customer spend per visit.
-In addition, new legislation which approves gaming in nearby jurisdictions or further expands gaming in jurisdictions can result in increased competition for the property.
+In addition, new legislation which approves gaming in nearby jurisdictions or further expands gaming in jurisdictions in which the Company operates can result in increased competition for the property.
 This generally has a negative effect on profitability once competitors become established, as a certain level of cannibalization occurs absent an overall increase in customer visitations.
 Lastly, increases in gaming taxes approved by state regulatory bodies can negatively impact forecasted cash flows.